jeffbr13/benjeffrey.com/posts/building-benjeffrey.com-with-hakyll.md

 hakyll
 ```

-Next thing, I gave my script a more descriptive name:
+Next thing, I give script has a more descriptive name:

 ```bash
 mv site.hs hakyll.hs
 ```

 One of the most interesting things about the Hakyll package is that it
-can be considered more of a *library* than a program per se.
-The Hakyll
+can be used more as a *library* of helpful functions, than a program per
-*script* installed in the directory by `hakyll-init` is a regular old
+se.
+The Hakyll *script* installed in the directory by `hakyll-init` is a
-Haskell source file, which imports the Hakyll package and chains together
+regular old Haskell source file which imports the Hakyll package and
-its functions to describe a compiler for the static site!
-To generate the
+chains together various functions to describe [an I/O Action][hakyll
+main] which builds the static site!
+To generate the static site HTML,
-static site, simply compile the Haskell source and run the resulting
+just compile the Haskell source and run the resulting executable's
-executable's `build` command:
+`build` command:

 ```bash
 ghc --make hakyll.hs